HeseltineBTutu/printf/README.md

-printf function sends a formatted string to the standard output
+Printf function sends a formatted string to the standard output